October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 Do you believe in witchcraft?
 At the Salem Witch Museum, get insight into the complex and evolving perception of witches, “from midwives and healers to witch hunts and Wiccans.”

 Salem’s most visited museum presents the witch hysteria of 1692 in a way that is educational, thought-provoking, and a bit spooky.
+You’ll learn all about the infamous witch trials, events leading up to them, and what life was like in Salem at the time.

 They also offer a fun and eclectic gift shop that sells everything from artisan wares to the most inspired Halloween costumes you’ll ever see.
 It’s a nice place to pick a unique fall souvenir.